GenericMappingTools/gmt/trunk/src/coast/README.txt

 	Subroutines for checking segments.

 The makefile will create a libcoast.a out of those three files.
-THe makefile will do alot of the steps.
+The makefile will do alot of the steps.
 One should study the makefile and see what the options are.
 For instance, to bin all the polygons after the cleaning is completed one can do "make bin".
 While most of this code might compile under Windows there is no guarantee it will work well there and it is strongly recommended to do all these steps under a Unix-like OS such as Linux, SOlaris, Mac OS X etc.

-THe makefile assumes that GMT 4 is installed and that GMTHOME is set.
+The makefile assumes that GMT 4 is installed.

 The file HOWTO.fix discusses what I learned in 2004 when trying to update a portion of the coastline and adding some new lakes etc.